lupyuen/lupyuen.github.io/src/dsi.md

 > ST7703 only support __Video mode__.
 Video Mode refers to operation in which transfers from the host processor to the peripheral take the form of a real-time pixel stream.

-And while we're in DSI Video Mode, we need to __pump pixels continuously__ to ST7703 (or the display goes blank)...
+And while we're in DSI Video Mode, PinePhone needs to __pump pixels continuously__ to ST7703 (or the display goes blank)...

 > In normal operation, the driver IC relies on the host processor to provide image data at sufficient bandwidth to avoid flicker or other visible artifacts in the displayed image.
 Video information should only be transmitted using High Speed Mode.